Poland Billie Jean King Cup team: Current team (2024)

-Poland defeated Czech Republic in a quarterfinal tie at the 2024 Billie Jean King Cup, after Iga Swiatek won in singles and doubles in Malaga, Spain.
+Poland defeated Czech Republic in a quarterfinal tie at the 2024 Billie Jean King Cup, after Iga Świątek won in singles and doubles in Málaga, Spain.
 Poland made the semifinals of the Billie Jean King Cup Finals for the first time in their nation's history.
 In the semifinal they lost to Italy, the eventual champions.
-"The whole team did an amazing job," Iga Swiatek said on court.
+"The whole team did an amazing job," Iga Świątek said on court.
 "I'm going to ask Katarzyna Kawa to teach me these forehands down the line, they're amazing."
 It was a big win for Katarzyna Kawa, who is now 4-3 in doubles at the Billie Jean King Cup throughout her career.
 She also turned 32 years old during her doubles victory.

 History

 Poland competed in its first Fed Cup in 1966.
 Their best result was reaching the semifinal in the 2024 Billie Jean King Cup.
 Poland also reached quarterfinals in 1992 and 2015.